pyupio/safety-db/README.md

 This is not a hall of shame, or a list of packages to avoid.
 The package maintainers show a great responsibility by documenting and fixing security issues in such a way that they can be listed here.
 That's extremely valuable when considering using a package in production.

+## Tools

+- [pyup.io](https://pyup.io) shows installed packages with known security vulnerabilities.
+- [safety](https://github.com/pyupio/safety) checks your installed dependencies for known security vulnerabilities.
+- [safety-django](https://github.com/pyupio/safety-django) warns you in the admin area if you have insecure dependencies installed.
+- A [Twitter Bot](https://twitter.com/python_safety) that tweets about what's added to the DB.
+- A [pre-commit hook](https://github.com/Lucas-C/pre-commit-hooks-safety) by Lucas Cimon.
+- *your tool?*

 ## Using this data

 For humans: